Ms Julie Brayshaw

 Practitioner member from New South Wales

-Dr Katherine Moore is the Director of Clinical Governance in the Sydney Local Health District.
-She has held a number of roles within the profession of occupational therapy including president of the NSW Occupational Therapy Association, a member of the university accreditation panel, and as a previous member of the overseas qualifications assessment committee.
+Dr Katherine Moore is the Director of Clinical Governance and Risk in the Sydney Local Health District.
+Dr Moore sits on the NSW Occupational Therapy Council and has been a member of the National Board since July 2011.
+She has been president of the NSW Occupational Therapy Association, a member of their university accreditation panel, and previously a member of the overseas qualifications assessment committee.

-Katherine has worked as an occupational therapist in aged care rehabilitation, and has managed occupational therapy departments in acute and subacute settings.
-She has also been a Director of Allied Health and a Community Health Director in the former Sydney South West Area Health Service.
-Katherine has been a surveyor with the Australian Council on Healthcare Standards (ACHS) since 2002 and has a particular interest in quality and safety in healthcare.
+Dr Moore has worked as an occupational therapist in aged care rehabilitation, and has managed occupational therapy departments in acute and subacute settings.
+She has been a Director of Allied Health, a Community Health Director in the former Sydney South West Area Health Service, and she also has been a surveyor with the Australian Council on Healthcare Standards since 2002.

 Ms Louisa Scott

-Louisa Scott has a background in management, research, marketing, corporate relations and investor education, with roles working for the Australian Stock Exchange (ASX) and a major South Australian stockbroking firm, Day Cutten Sharebrokers (now Macquarie Private Wealth).
+Ms Scott has a background in management, research, marketing, corporate relations and investor education, with roles working for the Australian Stock Exchange (ASX) and a major South Australian stockbroking firm, Day Cutten Sharebrokers (now Macquarie Private Wealth).
 It was in her capacity as an Assistant National Manager at ASX that she was nominated for the Telstra Business Woman of the Year Award.
-Her postgraduate qualifications are in Finance and Investment, with primary qualifications in Psychology and English.

 Mrs Terina Saunders